 Some zones contain well-preserved plant fauna and others not so well-preserved fossils.
 Throughout the sequence, the bands cycle through plant leaves followed by roots and then plant leaves.
 The grey and brown bands are the best beds.
 Across the railway track, exposures can be found on the foreshore.
 On the surface, only roots can be seen as the plant material has been washed away, but, if you split the shale, you will find it is full of plant material with some excellent specimens.
 The beds dip as you walk north to south offering different zones.

-The foreshore and cliffs at Whitehaven are famed for their Carboniferous plant remains.
-Many of the plant fossils that can be obtained here are of exceptional preservation and whilst the section in the cliff provides good collecting opportunities, the section of foreshore beneath exposes beds of Kasimovian age (311.7–306.5 Mya, formerly Westphalian C) and generally consists of far better fossil material.
+The foreshore and cliffs at Whitehaven are famed for their Silesian (Upper Carboniferous) plant remains.
+Many of the plant fossils that can be obtained here are of exceptional preservation and whilst the section in the cliff provides good collecting opportunities, the section of foreshore beneath exposes beds of Bolsovian age (311.7–306.5 Mya from the Westphalian Stage and generally consists of far better fossil material.

 Fossil plants found at this location represent a time when plant life flourished and forests were populated by giant cycad trees and ferns.
 A substantial river once flowed to the southwest through this environment and the Countess Sandstone, provides us with evidence of this.